 - 1 tbsp. black vinegar

 - 5 tbsp. water

 Roll cut washed eggplants into long strips (try to keep some skin on each one).
 Then soak the eggplant strips in salty water for around 15 minutes.
 Move out and drain.
 Coat with starch (optional but I recommend using since this helps the sauce attaching on the eggplants)

 Prepare a bowl; mix all the ingredients for stir fry sauce.
 Then set aside.

 Stir in the sauce.
+Cook for a while until the sauce is thickened.
 Mix well and make sure the eggplants are well coated.

 Since both doubanjiang and soy sauce contains salt.
 So spare your salt.